wolfkanglim/discJS/README.md

 # Status

-Early but working prototype.
+Early but functional prototype.
 Up-to-date Chrome seems to provide the best audio experience.

 # What is discJS?